-A major initiative, to decongest urban areas, is the Balik Probinsya Bagong Pag-asa Program (BP2).
+A major initiative to decongest urban areas is the BP2.
 The program encourages Metro Manila residents, especially informal settlers, to return to their home provinces.
 BP2 will provide assistance for transportation expenses, livelihood, housing, and education, among others.
-Over the medium term, there will be various investments in infrastructure, agriculture, business, transportation and access health care.
+Over the medium-term, there will be various investments in infrastructure, agriculture, business, transportation, and access to health care.
 These investments will reduce inequality in the quality of life across the various regions.

-We have also seen the benefits of having well-planned communities, where people's places of residence are close to where they work; where there is nearby access to health care facilities and food; and so on.
-All these underscore a need to review the different comprehensive land use plans and local development plans.
-At the same time, disaster risk reduction and management plans need to be revised to include the occurrence of pandemics in the whole framework.
+We have also seen the benefits of having well-planned communities where people's places of residence are close to where they work, where there is nearby access to health care facilities and food, and so on.
+All these underscore a need to review the different Comprehensive Land Use Plans (CLUPs) and local development plans.
+At the same time, disaster risk reduction and management (DRRM) plans need to be revised to include the occurrence of pandemics in the whole framework.

-The Build, Build, Build (BBB) program will remain a major strategy for economic recovery.
-The list of infrastructure flagship projects has recently been updated considering the new priorities listed above.
+The BBB program will remain a major strategy for economic recovery.
+The list of infrastructure flagship projects (IFP) has recently been updated considering the new priorities listed above.
 The foundational role of infrastructure development in achieving the goal of having a healthy and resilient Philippines is recognized.
 At the same time, the employment to be generated by the implementation of BBB projects will be instrumental in accelerating economic recovery.

-Enact the remaining reforms
+Enact the Remaining Reforms